 Measurement of the approach road spacing is from the centerline of the subject street or driveway on both sides of the roadway.
-This is applicable to the segments of OR 66 and OR 99 that are under ODOT jurisdiction and is consistent with the City's agreement with ODOT.
+Although ODOT has not applied these standards in the past, they are applicable to the segments of OR 66 and OR 99 that are under ODOT jurisdiction and consistent with the City's agreement with ODOT.
+All property has a right to access to a public roadway and ODOT will grant access that does not meet their spacing standards where no alternative access is feasible.
 Boulevard spacing standards apply to the segments of OR 66 and OR 99 under City jurisdiction.